ZaneDubya/MedievaLandsPublic/documentation/Technical/scripting - maps in modern.md

 'Modern' games are Yserbius-style multiplayer dungeon crawlers which run on the MedievaLands service.

-This document describes how maps and map scripts are loaded and invoked for Modern games.
+This document describes how maps and map scripts are loaded, processed, and invoked for Modern games.

+## File location, naming, and loading

+For each game, all map files and map script files are stored in a single folder.

-Each map file for a game must be uniquely named.
+Each map file for a game is uniquely named.
 The map index should in the filename.
 The map filename must end in the extension .map.

-The map script file must have the same name as the map file.
-The map script file must endi n the extension .lox.
+The map script file must have the same file name as the map file, with the extension .lox.

 ## Map file format